TarasJan/TarasJan.github.io/index.md

 <hr/>

 <section class="section">
 My name is Jan Taras.
-I am a Software Engineer currently employed by Sage.
-I write web applications in Ruby and Javascript.
-I am a graduate of Warsaw University of Technology in Automation and Robotics, currently studying Computer Science at Polish-Japanese Academy of Information Technology.
+I am a Software Engineer currently employed by Codequest.
+I write web applications in Ruby and Javascript and Python.
+My previous employer was Sage.
+I am a graduate of Warsaw University of Technology in Automation and Robotics, and have Msc. in Computer Science from Polish-Japanese Academy of Information Technology.
 </section>

 <section class="section">